 There are many easy and effective home remedies as well as some procedures to remove warts.

 - OTC (over the counter) medications

-There are topical application skin ointments containing salicylic acid and oral drugs, which are available to treat these eruptions.
+Topical application skin ointments are containing salicylic acid and oral drugs available to treat these eruptions.
 These do not require a prescription.
 However, it is advisable to consult your physician before using them.

 - Medical procedures